Python-GIS-book/site/source/part2/chapter-06/md/07-nearest-neighbour.md

 In Python, there are various libraries that can be used to find nearest neighbors for given set of geometries, including `geopandas`, `shapely`, `scipy`, `scikit-learn`, and `pysal` among others.
 Here, we first introduce how `geopandas` can be used to find the nearest neighbors for all Point geometries in a given GeoDataFrame based on Points in another GeoDataFrame.
 Then we show how to find nearest neighbor between two Polygon datasets, and finally we show how to use `scipy` library to find K-Nearest Neighbors (KNN) with Point data.

-In the following, we go through a very practical example that relates to our daily commute: Where is the closest public transport stop from my place of living?
+In the following, we go through a very practical example that relates to our daily commute: Where is the closest public transport stop from my place of residence?
 Hence, our aim is to search for each building point in the Helsinki Region the closest public transport stop.
-In geopandas, we can find nearest neighbors for all geometries in a given GeoDataFrame very easily by using a method called `.sjoin_nearest()`.
-To show how to use this method, let's start by reading two datasets representing buildings and stops into GeoDataFrames, and visualize them to understand a bit better what we have:
+In geopandas, we can find nearest neighbors for all geometries in a given GeoDataFrame using the `.sjoin_nearest()` method.
+To test it out, let's start by reading two datasets representing buildings and stops into GeoDataFrames, and visualize them to understand a bit better what we have:

 ```python
 import geopandas as gpd